knowledge transfer from Nordic countries` experts to Romania`s & Republica Moldova`s cultural practitioners

 Iwona Preis, director at Intercult and Governing Chair of Smart Coop Sweden, president of the European network River – Cities Platform Foundation Sweden – interview

-Hanna Granlund, heritage studies expert Sweden – roundtable, research
+Hanna Granlund, historian, heritage studies expert, project coordinator Intercult, Sweden – roundtable, research

 Giulia Gotti, The Northern Dimension Partnership on Culture (NDPC) Latvia – research